 Even though the ideal subcardioid is unidirectional, it is still sensitive, in some capacity, to sounds from all directions.
 This is a recipe for feedback in live sound reinforcement situations.

-To read more about microphone feedback, check out my article What Is Microphone Feedback And How To Eliminate It For Good.
+To read more about microphone feedback, check out my article 12 Methods To Prevent & Elminate Microphone/Audio Feedback.

 Not An Overly Popular Primary Microphone Polar Pattern